Learn about the coaching industry and your career opportunities. Then, register for the certification courses which

 In the past, many people offered some form of coaching, but did not call themselves “coaches.”

 The field as we know it today started in the early 1980s.
-Prior to the term “coaching,” people referred to themselves as mentors, advisers, consultants or just as a “helping hand.”
+Prior to the term “coaching,” people referred to themselves as mentors, advisers, teachers, consultants or just as a “helping hand.”
 Today, coaching is a highly recognized and respected profession with a wide range of specializations.
 Since coaching is not family counseling, social work or psychotherapy, there are no state or regional laws for “coaching” someone on important challenges and goals in their life.

 You have complete freedom in selecting your training, and how you will develop your business and career.